Question

 Answer

-Where a customer of a DH bank closes all of their accounts with the DH, the customer will cease to be an ‘eligible’ CDR consumer for the purposes of the CDR Rules (Schedule 3, clause 2.1).
+Where a customer of a DH closes all of their accounts with the DH, the customer will cease to be an ‘eligible’ CDR consumer for the purposes of the CDR Rules (Schedule 3, clause 2.1 for banking, Schedule 4, clause 2.1 for energy).
 This has the consequence that all existing authorisations to disclose given by the customer to the DH will expire (see Rule 4.26(1)(c)).
 At this point, there will be no authorisations relating to that DH for the customer to manage and so the obligation under Rule 1.15 to provide a consumer dashboard will be extinguished in respect of that DH (at least until the customer opens a new account with the DH).
-As such, where a customer closes all of their accounts with the DH, there is no expectation that the DH will provide the customer with dashboard access for any longer period than the customer would ordinarily have access to online banking services after closing all of their accounts.
+As such, where a customer closes all of their accounts with the DH, there is no expectation that the DH will provide the customer with dashboard access for any longer period than the customer would ordinarily have access to online account services after closing all of their accounts.

 Comments